How do I use VM Import/Export to export a VM-based instance on my AMI?

 Export a copy of your AMI as an image

-To run the image export task, do the following actions:
+To run the image export task, complete the following steps:

 1. Create an Amazon Elastic Block Store (Amazon EBS) backed AMI from the Amazon Elastic Compute Cloud (Amazon EC2) instance that you want to export.